After more than 3 hours trapped in Dupo trench, worker is rescued

 DUPO — A worker was trapped for more than three hours Monday morning when a trench in a Dupo railway yard collapsed, according to the St. Clair County Emergency Management Agency.

-The collapse happened about 11:30 a.m. near the Dupo Pacific Railroad Company property by Adams Road and Carondelet Avenue in Dupo, St. Clair County Emergency Management Director Herb Simmons said.
+The collapse happened about 11:30 a.m. near the Dupo Pacific Railroad Co. property by Adams Road and Carondelet Avenue in Dupo, St. Clair County Emergency Management Director Herb Simmons said.

 When the call came in, a man who was on a crew working on repairs to a pump station was buried up to his neck in the hole, but was able to speak with co-workers, Simmons said.